AnggaR96s/Reforestation/README.md

-## I used to be a banker, but I lost interest.
+## My dog used to chase people on a bike a lot.
+It got so bad I had to take his bike away.